pgrill/guidelines/python/README.rst

             return True

-This method called is_next_week, is a method of activity because as an example, we had the requirement to list all the activities that were next week.
+This method called :code:`is_next_week`, is a method of activity because as an example, we had the requirement to list all the activities that were next week.
 Now, this is the test class that tests this method and its base scenarios.

 .. code:: python